dakshitha/hipstershop-cellery/README.md

 All details of the original Hipster Shop: Cloud-Native Microservices Demo Application can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo).

+Cellery is a code-first approach to building, integrating, running and managing composite microservice applications on Kubernetes.
+Read the [Cellery documentation](https://github.com/wso2-cellery/sdk) to learn how to set up Cellery and get started.

 The Hipster Shop project contains a 10-tier microservices application.
 The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.